gwtproject/gwt-core/README.md

    * Callback - Included, simple interface that eventually probably should be moved anyway
    * CodeDownloadExecution - Skipped, split points
    * Duration - Included for now, only as a util class for Scheduler
-   * EntryPoint - Included, applications will likely still use this as a way to start up
+   * EntryPoint - Removed - GWT2 applications must continue to use `com.google.gwt.core.client.EntryPoint`, whereas
+   while J2CL applications have much more flexibility, they will probably use a different pattern.
    * GWT - Partially included for now to ease migration.
 This likely belongs in the "third" category, code which largely will not exist in GWT 3, so should be removed now, but this is used so extensively that would be difficult.
+Methods which can be supported are included, with others removed.
+Deprecated methods are either broken or should be phased out.
    * JavaScriptException - Skipped for now, unsure we can replace in a way that will still behave the same as before
    * JavaScriptObject - Included, deprecated: classes extending this will need additional updates to properly conform to JsInterop requirements